 3. Play hard to get:

-Promotional items that are offered on a limited-edition basis are a good way to create timely buzz around your brand.
+Promotional items that are offered on a limited edition basis are a good way to create timely buzz around your brand.
 Studies have proven that when something is in limited supply, it can actually increase demand and desirability.
-So, whether you are looking to launch a new product or initiative or just looking for a much-needed cut-through during the busy festive season, putting a limit on the number of products available can be a great way to grab attention.
+So, whether you are looking to launch a new product or initiative or just looking for much needed cut-through during the busy festive season, putting a limit on the numbers of products available can be a great way to grab attention.

 Don’t forget!
-Novelty/Seasonal items will have a shorter lifespan, so try and select a product that they will find useful year-round.
+Novelty/Seasonal items will have a shorter lifespan, so try and select a product that they will find useful year around.